The Problem With CPAP

 Effectively Treat Your Sleep Apnea With Dr. Hobbs

-Looking for a dentist in the Longview, TX area that can provide you with effective sleep apnea options that aren’t CPAP machines?
 At DentaCare Dental, Dr. Hobbs offers custom oral appliances as a CPAP alternative, so you can sleep comfortably once again.
-To learn if an oral appliance is the right solution for you, schedule an appointment by calling our practice at (903) 686-9076.
+To learn if oral appliance therapy is the right solution for you, schedule an appointment by calling our practice at (903) 686-9076.
 You can also request an appointment by filling out our online contact form and one of our team members will get back to you shortly.